-Being creative and resourceful with money certainly helps you get through the hard times.
+Being creative and resourceful with money helps you get through the hard times.

-Aside from saving and living frugally, it’s important to increase your income, too.
+Aside from saving and living frugally, increasing your income is vital, too.
 After all, bills keep piling up, and food won’t magically appear on your table, right?

-Whether you’re in between jobs, looking to earn extra cash, or having a lot of free time, there’s an online job or business that suits your needs, skills, and situation.
-You can earn money online in the Philippines by selling physical and digital goods, offering your services, or doing easy tasks.
+Whether you’re in between jobs, looking to earn extra cash, or having a lot of free time, an online job or business suits your needs, skills, and situation.
+You can earn money online in the Philippines by selling physical and digital goods, offering services, or doing easy tasks.

-Need ideas for making money online?
-Get your next profitable venture started with this compilation of legitimate online income opportunities for Filipinos.
+Need any ideas for making money online?
+Start your next profitable venture with this compilation of legitimate online income opportunities for Filipinos.

 Table of Contents